jjdii/boilerplate-serverless-api/README.md

 9) Import `data/db.sql` into your MySQL database.

 10) Import `data/pm.json` into Postman.
 Create a new set of environment variables and add `url` & `stage` variables.
-- `url` is the endpoint supplied by the deploy script.
+- `url` is the base url of the endpoint supplied by the deploy script.
+Example: `https://109ddhihdi.execute-api.us-east-1.amazonaws.com`
-- `stage` was provided when running the deploy script and defaults to `dev` if omitted.
+- `stage` was provided when running the deploy script.
+Defaults to `dev` if omitted.

 # Scripts Reference
 ```